2004seraph/SimpleUnityCI/README.md

 ## Prerequisites

+ - NodeJS.

+ - Git.

-Install your project's Unity version somewhere on your server.
-Clone your project's repo somewhere on your server.
+ - You must install your project's Unity version somewhere on your server.

+ - You must clone your project's repo somewhere on your server.

 ## Setup